kaicong12/panasonic-cluster/README.md

             then
                 echo "Assigned to ${pc_name}"
                 avai_pc_ip=$pc_ip
-                break[2] # break current for loop and the busy waiting while loop outside, back to the main while loop fi
+                break 2 # break current for loop and the busy waiting while loop outside, back to the main while loop fi
         done

         request_count=$(( $request_count + 1 ))
         if [ $request_count -ge 10]
         then
-            break[2] # quit the main while loop if wait for more than 20 sec for the machine fi
+            break 2 # quit the main while loop if wait for more than 20 sec for the machine fi
     done

-    echo counter is $counter
-    echo ${job_array[counter]} # for debugging: check current task command

     sendTask ${job_array[counter]}
     if [[ ! -f "start.tim" ]]